Tramways in Île-de-France: T7

 Tramway Line 7 is an 11.2 km route serving 18 stations between Villejuif–Louis Aragon (southwestern terminus of Paris Métro Line 7) and Athis-Mons, via Rungis International Market and Orly Airport.
 It opened in 2013 in order to both allow a supplemental rail service from Paris to Orly Airport and replace bus line 285, which had also become overcrowded on its now supplemented part.
 The remaining part of said bus line is also planned to be replaced by the upcoming southern extension of Tram Line 7 towards the Juvisy-sur-Orge train station.

 T8

-Formerly known as Tram'y due to its opening-day Y-shape (while T4 got its Y-shape after its initial opening), this 8.46 km tram line goes from the Saint-Denis–Porte de Paris Métro station to Épinay-sur-Seine — Orgemont, with a branch to the university campus of Villetaneuse, where it connects to the more recent T11 Express Line.
+Formerly known as Tram'y due to its opening-day Y-shape (while T4 got its Y-shape after its initial opening), this 8.46 km tram line goes from the Saint-Denis–Porte de Paris Métro station to Épinay-sur-Seine — Orgemont, with a branch to the university campus of Villetaneuse, where it connects to the more recent T11 Line.
 An extension is also planned south, to Paris itself, at the Rosa Parks RER station.
 Construction of the line began in 2010; service began in 2014.
 The southern extension's opening date has not yet been set.

 T9

 T9 is a tram line that runs between the Porte de Choisy Paris Métro station and the centre of Orly with a length of 10.3 km and 19 stops.
-Despite what its indice digit suggests, it opened after Tram Line 11 express.
-An extension south towards Orly is planned.
+It serves as a replacement to the bus line 183, from which every vehicle left Paris overcrowded.